thijsmie/cyclonedds-python-tutorial/the_cyclonedds_python_book/sources/tutorials/chapter_1.md

 > Create a datatype for the `CuriousFish` that has a `FishType` (Shimmering, Matte or Metallic), an integer number of dorsal fins and a string name.
 > Then import `Topic` from `cyclonedds.topic` and create a `Topic` named `followers`.
 A `Topic` takes three arguments: a `DomainParticipant`, a name and the datatype.
 >
 > **Note**: your variables persist between cells, you can use the participant from the previous quest!
+However, a time-out can occur, which will usually result in a DDS_PRECONDITION_NOT_MET error.
+Try to re-run previous cells to re-initialize variables if this happens.
 >
 > Example datatype:
 > ```python